 "Our findings show that the gifts you give can influence and change what people think about you," says Haviland-Jones.
 "The findings are especially important for people looking to strengthen friendships and romances, but also for business relationships."

-If we want to make our gifts even more meaningful, we can take advantage of the language of flowers when choosing stems for the bouquet.
+To make a gift even more meaningful, take advantage of the language of flowers when choosing stems for the bouquet.
 Pick gerbera for conviviality, gladiolus for strength and victory, and finish off with peony, the flower that asks us to be kind to each other and count our blessings.